 Changing Your Lifestyle to Reduce High Blood Pressure

 Hypertension is not to be feared and reducing high blood pressure can be dealt with just by changing your lifestyle, taking medication, or a combination of the two.
-Ways to change your lifestyle include changing your diet, such as by eating less fats, reducing cholesterol, cutting your salt intake to a minimum and eating plenty of fruit and vegetables.
-Cutting down your units of alcohol and stopping smoking are also crucial, if you are a regular drinker or smoke
+Ways to change your lifestyle include changing your diet, such as by eating less fat, reducing cholesterol, cutting your salt intake to a minimum and eating plenty of fruit and vegetables.
+Cutting down your units of alcohol and stopping smoking are also crucial, if you are a regular drinker or if you smoke.

 People who lead a sedentary lifestyle – those with no, or irregular, physical activity – also run the risk of high blood pressure.
 This means regular exercise is essential.
 But you don’t need to spend numerous hours in the gym.
 A brisk walk, for instance, ideally twice a day for around 25 minutes or more, will certainly help.
 Other activities, such as swimming, which improves cardiovascular activity, dancing and even vacuuming, are also good ways to stay active.